4 Methods for Providing a Continuous Supply

-It may seem early to start thinking about fall — as the days grow longer, temperatures increase and the workload may, too.
-But once the summer sun has reached its zenith, the crops you plant thereafter will be growing and maturing in gradually shortening days and cooling weather.
+As the days grow longer each spring, temperatures increase and the workload usually does, too.
+But once the midsummer sun has reached its zenith, the crops you plant thereafter will be growing and maturing in gradually shortening days and cooling weather.
 Because crop life cycles are governed above all by light and temperature, it's important to plan your plantings so crops are ready to harvest when you need them, right from the very earliest date possible into the very end of the season.
 Follow the principles and practices of succession planting laid out below to achieve an optimal outcome.

-Putting the principles of succession planting into practice helps take some of the guesswork out of planning, and brings a steady supply of produce — ready for harvest over the longest possible period — within reach.
+Putting the principles of succession planting into practice helps take some of the guesswork out of planning, and results in a a steady supply of produce — ready for harvest over the longest possible period.
 Succession planting gives you the ability to:

 - Maximize space